 After the two of you have expressed your viewpoints and come to an understanding, share your needs and decide where to go from there.
 Be willing to confess and ask forgiveness from your spouse if it's obvious that you've been in the wrong.
 And always keep in mind that maintaining the relationship is far more important than winning the argument.
 Finding a solution that benefits both spouses lets everybody win.
 Fighting isn't healthy, but conflict isn't always bad.
 In fact, when conflict is handled correctly, it can be a tool for strengthening relationships.

 What if you just can't seem to find that solution?
 That's when it's time to get some outside help.
-If you're unable to get past a specific conflict, seek the help of a counselor.
-Focus on the Family's Counseling Department can provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
+If you're unable to get past a specific conflict, call us.
+Focus on the Family's Counseling department can provide you with referrals to qualified marriage and family therapists in your area who specialize in communication issues.
 What's more, our staff would be more than happy to discuss your situation with you over the phone.
-You can contact them at this number.
 They'll be pleased to assist you in any way they can.

 Honoring Your Spouse During Conflict: Gary and Barb Rosberg address the idea of "fighting fair" when it comes to resolving conflict and disagreements.